 Ingredients

-- 2 cups finely ground graham crackers (from about 15 rectangles)
+- 2 cups (200 g) finely ground graham crackers, from about 15 rectangles

-- 3 cups (10 ounces) finely shredded unsweetened coconut
+- 3 cups (255 g) finely shredded unsweetened coconut

 - 1 cup plus 3 tablespoons granulated sugar

 - Preheat oven to 350 degrees.
-Butter a 9-inch square baking pan.
+Butter a 9-inch square baking pan with at least 2 1/2 – 3-inch high sides (I use an aluminum square cake pan with high sides, if yours is a glass pan with shorter sides, you might try increasing the pan size so the cheesecake doesn’t overflow).
 Line with parchment paper or foil, leaving a 2-inch overhang on 2 sides.
 Butter or lightly grease the foil or parchment.

 - Stir together the graham cracker crumbs and 2 cups of the coconut.
 In a microwave-safe bowl, place both kinds of chocolate, 3 tablespoons sugar and butter.
 Microwave for one minute at 50% power.
 Stir.
 Repeat the process, stirring after each minute, until the chocolate mixture is melted and smooth.
 Let the mixture cool slightly until lukewarm to the touch.
 Quickly whisk in one egg.